adityamelkote/IntentClassification/README.md

 - **Model Comparison**: Evaluation of baseline, custom, and contrastive learning models.
 - **Accuracy Improvement**: Significant increases with advanced techniques.

-## Discussion
-- **Techniques Impact**: Analysis of individual and combined effects of techniques on model accuracy.
-- **Further Improvements**: Suggestions for enhancing model performance.

 ## Requirements
 We are using [poetry](https://python-poetry.org/) for package management.
 To